mundschenk-at/avatar-privacy/readme.txt

 = I activated the plugin and don't see any change!? =

-Did you remember to visit the discussion settings page, activate some or all of the checkboxes in the "Avatar Privacy" section and save the changes?
-On a multisite installation, this has to be done for every blog that wants to use the plugin.
-You also have to enable the use of gravatars first.
+Did you remember to visit the discussion settings page, activate 'Show Avatars'?
+You have to enable avatars for this plugin to be able to do anything.

 = I saved the settings and still don't see any changes.
 How do I know the plugin works? =

-Depending on which options you selected, you wouldn't see a change in the way the page looks.
+Depending on which options you selected, you might not see a change in the way the page looks.
 The changes are visible in the source code though:

-* Don't publish encrypted e-mail addresses for non-members of Gravatar.com: Look at the gravatar image URL of a user without a gravatar.
-The plugin works if the URL looks like `http://1.gravatar.com/avatar/[long MD5 token]?s=68` instead of `http://1.gravatar.com/avatar/[other long MD5 token]?s=68&d=http%3A%2F%2F1.gravatar.com%2Favatar%2F[long MD5 token]%3Fs%3D68&r=PG`.
+* Look at the gravatar image URL of a user without a gravatar.
+The plugin works if the URL looks like `[your site]/wp-content/uploads/avatar-privacy/cache/gravatars/[x]/[y]/[long SHA256 token]-68.png` instead of `http://1.gravatar.com/avatar/[other long MD5 token]?s=68&d=http%3A%2F%2F1.gravatar.com%2Favatar%2F[long MD5 token]%3Fs%3D68&r=PG`.
 There aren't two URLs in there anymore, only one, and the default URL looks the same for two comments without a gravatar.
-* Let users and commenters opt in or out of using gravatars: You should see the checkbox on the comment form.
+* You should see the checkbox on the comment form.
 You need to log out though to see it.
 If you are logged in, you should see a similar checkbox in your user profile in the WordPress backend.

 = I still don't see the checkbox in the comment form!?
 Everything else works. =

-Then you probably don't use a modern theme which makes use of the function comment_form() to create the comment form.
-Check if you can find this function used in comments.php or a similar file of your theme.
+Then you probably don't use a modern theme which makes use of the function `comment_form()` to create the comment form.
+Check if you can find this function used in `comments.php` or a similar file of your theme.
 If you do and it still doesn't work, tell me.
 Otherwise chances are that you do have to add the checkbox manually.
 Use this function:

 `<?php if (function_exists('avapr_get_avatar_checkbox')) echo avapr_get_avatar_checkbox(); ?>`

-= I'm confused by all the settings.
-What should I select? =

-For a maximum effect, check both "Don't publish encrypted e-mail addresses for non-members of Gravatar.com." and "Let users and commenters opt in or out of using gravatars.".
-Whether you want to enable the latter or not depends on whether you think this will demand too much from your potential commenters.

-For a maximum privacy effect, select "The checkbox is... not checked by default".
-Then people wanting to use gravatars would actively have to tick this box.
-If you just want to give concerned visitors the chance not to display gravatars, but want to use gravatars for everyone els as a default, select "The checkbox is... checked by default".

-The default value is necessary for older comments and user profiles that haven't been saved since activating the plugin.
-If you did have gravatars enabled before, choose "Show gravatars" here, otherwise "Don't show gravatars".
-If you are newly enabling gravatars on your site and have already lots of comments, you can of course select "Show gravatars", so that these comments won't look odd because none of them has a gravatar.
-It would be a bit unfair to your users though, since they commented when there weren't any gravatars on your site.
-For regular commenters, the gravatars will start to show up over time anyway, since the per-commenter setting of showing gravatars or not is per commenter, not per comment.

-Last, scroll up a bit and select one of the local default avatar icons added to the bottom of the list.
-Their advantage is that together with the rest of the plugin options they can reduce (public) calls to Gravatar.com.
-You are depending a bit less on an external resource and a bit less data flows to Gravatar.com.

 = What happens if I disable the plugin?
 Are any of the data altered? =